-PPA is still left to remove in your system, and we do not recommend to remove it as it does not harm you, and in future, if you ever thought to give cinnamon another chance to show himself you can easily install it from the step 2.
+PPA is still left to be removed from your system, and we do not recommend removing it as it does not harm you.
+In the future, if you ever thought to give Cinnamon another chance to show himself, you can easily install it from step 2.

-$ sudo add-apt-repository --remove ppa:wasta-linux/cinnamon-4-8
+$ sudo add-apt-repository --remove ppa:linuxmint-daily-build-team/daily-builds